fyellin/PuzzleSolver/README.md

 The items in the initial tuple can either be a `Clue` or the name of a clue.
 The predicate must take as many arguments a there are items in the tuple; the arguments are bound, in order, to the values of the corresponding clue.

-There are three methods you may want to override:

-* You can override `check_solution()`, which is called then the solver has found a tentative solution.
-The default implementation just returns `True`, but you can perform additional puzzle-specific tests.
-This is a good place to test conditions like: "This clue must be the some of all digits in the puzzle" that can't easily be tested otherwise.

-You may also want to override `show_solution()`, which is called when `check_solution()` returns true.
-The default implementation draws a grid, but you can replace or augment this functionality.

 The solver is then run by calling `solver.run()`.
 More information about the steps the solver is performing can be seen by adding the argument `debug=True`.